9 Distributional Neural Networks

 \[ \ell_t(\phi_\mu,\phi_\sigma)= \frac{(y_{t+1}-f_{\phi_\mu}(\mathbf{x}_t))^2}{g_{\phi_\sigma}(\mathbf{x}_t)} + \log g_{\phi_\sigma}(\mathbf{x}_t) \]

-The Hemisphere Neural Network (HNN) architecture, proposed in a recent working paper by Goulet Coulombe, Frenette, and Klieber (2023), is designed to stabilize this process.
+The Hemisphere Neural Network (HNN) architecture, proposed by Goulet Coulombe, Frenette, and Klieber (2026), is designed to stabilize this process.

 HNN Architecture

-The core idea is to split the network after a shared “common core” into two specialized “hemispheres”—one for the mean and one for the variance.
+The architecture splits the network after a shared “common core” into two specialized “hemispheres” — one for the mean and one for the variance.

 The resulting architecture is illustrated in Figure 9.1.